 Government Documents & Key Resources

-Government Publications and Key Resources Relevant to Health Reform Implementation
+Government Publications and Key Resources Relevant to Health Reform Implementation for the HCH Community

 Centers for Medicare and Medicaid Services (CMS)

 Click here for a complete collection of Medicaid federal policy guidance.
 The following is a small selection of guidance targeted to those issues most relevant to the HCH community:

 - State Medicaid and CHIP Income Eligibility Standards Effective January 1, 2014

 - FAQ on Marketplaces and Income Verification | August 2013

 - Apply to be a Certified Application Counselor Organization | July 2013